tianqi13/IAC_Autumn_Lab_Logbook/Lab2_SigGen/README.md

 <p align="center"> <img src="images/Task1_3.jpg" /> </p>

-The further we increase the value of incr, the greater the frequency of the sine wave formed.
-However, these waves we see are aliased.
+The further we increase the value of incr, it seems like the frequency of the sine wave formed.
+However, it does not make sense as we are still taking values from the same cos wave.
+This means that these waves we see are aliased.

 If the sampling frequency when incr = 1: $f_{samp} = \frac{256}{T}$, now we are taking less samples as we skip over some values of cos (e.g.): $f_{samp} = \frac{50}{T}$.
 This means that $f_{samp}$ may not satisfy the Nyquist Sampling Criteria, which states that $f_{samp} < 2f_{signal}$.